Sessions

 Visual indicator

 When a session is recreated, a context compressed card appears in the event stream at the boundary between old and new history.
-It shows an amber indicator with the total number of rounds and a breakdown of how many were rendered at each detail level (full, compact, minimal, omitted).
+It shows an amber indicator with the total number of rounds from the previous session and how much detail was retained for each round — full, compact, minimal, or omitted.
+Older rounds are the first to be compressed when the summary gets long.

 Session Status Indicators